quantumlib/Cirq/docs/google/calibration.md

 result.

 There are several sources of error in this model.
-This error is primarily composed of error in measurement (read out) of the qubit while in the ground state.
+This error is primarily composed of error in measurement (readout) of the qubit while in the ground state.
 However, this probability also contains the error than the qubit was not reset into the |0⟩ ground state properly.
 This is often called the SPAM (state preparation and measurement) error.